How to Eat Moringa Leaves

 Here are some ways you can eat the leaves from my tree."

-The "rule of thumb" on eating Moringa leaves, is this - add them to your hot dishes about 2 to 3 minutes before
+Good advice about eating Moringa leaves - always add them to your hot dishes about 2 to 3 minutes before

 you plan to eat.
 That way, you get the most nutrition from the leaves, before excess